typedb/typedb-docs/01-running-typedb/01-install-and-run.md

 Having downloaded TypeDB, we can now start the [Server](#start-the-typedb-server) and interact with the [Console](../02-console/01-console.md).

-If you see errors such as the following:
+**NOTE**: If you are experiencing the following error,

 ```
 Exception in thread "main" java.lang.UnsatisfiedLinkError:
 C:\Users\Vaticle\AppData\Local\Temp\ortools-java\win32-x86-64\jniortools.dll: Can't find dependent libraries
 ```

-try following the C++ redistributable installation instructions [here](https://developers.google.com/optimization/install/python/windows#microsoft-visual-c-redistributable).
+please try to install the "C++ redistributable" by following the instructions [here](https://developers.google.com/optimization/install/python/windows#microsoft-visual-c-redistributable).

 [tab:end]